vtex/react-jsonschema-table/README.md

   }
 }
 ```
-## Properties
+## API

 **schema:** Is the JSONSchema that contains the estructure and validation rules of the rendered data.

 **UIschema:** Schema that describe some properties for UI.

-indexedFields: An array with the fieldNames that can be used to sort the table.
+**indexedFields**: An array with the fieldNames that can be used to sort the table.

-onSort: function that is called when a sort action is required.
+**onSort**: function that is called when a sort action is required.
 Receive the field that trigger the action and the direction to sort.

-onGetItems: function used to load the documents on demand.
+**onGetItems**: function used to load the documents on demand.

 ## Local setup for developing